CodeYourFuture/curriculum/org-cyf-piscine/content/piscine/project-guidance/index.md

 The outcomes of these projects will determine who we support to continue learning and get jobs.
 This affects people's lives.
 We need to be fair in our decisions.

 Rubrics should be as objective as we can make them.
-Ideally they contain a series of boolean statements that can be easily tested.
+Ideally they contain a series of boolean statements that can be easily tested without significant time with individual trainees.

 By clear in the rubric what the threshold for success is.
 Probably it is yes answers to all questions, but if there are valid alternatives, or things that can be skipped, say so.

+### Assessment

+We assess projects in two ways:
+1. Manually comparing the submitted project against its rubric.
+This can be done as soon as the project as submitted (which must be by a deadline).
+2. Asking the trainee two high-level questions in an interview (which may yield lower-level questions):
+   1. How does (feature x) work? (e.g. "How did the number 7 appear on screen here?" or "What caused this pop-up to appear when my mouse moved?")
+   2. Explain (play computer for) this block of code.

+The interview happens at the end of the Piscine, and the assessors may pick any of the projects to assess this way.

 ### Be explicit about what should be submitted

-Probably the answer is "A GitHub repo and a link to a deployed website".
+Probably the answer is "A GitHub repo, a git commit hash, and a link to a deployed website".
 Say so.

-### TODO: Open questions

-Do we want to include time suggestions/limits?

-Do we want some kind of stretch goals / bonus credit?

-Do we want to require sample solutions?
+Make sure that whatever is submitted is sufficient to evaluate the rubric.

+We include a git commit hash in here to help enforce that the project must be completed by a deadline.

+### Group project expectations

+Some projects are intended to be completed in a group.
+Group sizes are expected to be 3-4 trainees, and do not include non-trainees (i.e. there is no external PM or Tech Lead).

-What requirements do we have around group work? e.g. do we require a certain split of lines of code / commits / features / ...?
+In group projects, we require an equal split of features between the trainees.

+When specifying a group project, make sure four people can reasonably be working on their own feature in parallel.

+At assessment time, we expect every trainee to be able to talk about every line of code in their project, even the ones they didn't write.
+It is up to the trainees how they ensure this.